 Fortunately for us, Sonny and his band came out with Grant Street, performed at the Grant Street Dancehall in Lafayette, Louisiana back in 2005.
 I believe it’s the best live album ever recorded, certainly better than the highly overrated Live at Leeds and whatever that crap was that Peter Frampton saddled us with in the seventies.
 The sound is fabulous, the mix between crowd noise and performer is perfect and the songs are well-selected, exquisitely arranged and performed with both passion and precision.

-Grant Street kicks off with the teasing riffs of “Native Stepson,” giving Sonny the opportunity to show us right off that bat that he’s more than sheer speed.
+Grant Street kicks off with the teasing riffs of “Native Stepson,” allowing Sonny to show us right off the bat that he’s more than sheer speed.
 His solo flows so naturally with the rhythm that I’d dare say it’s almost understated.
 This isn’t show-off shit like Satriani or Yngvie: his music has the discipline of a concerto that happens to feature a certain instrument.
 It’s a gorgeous song that warms up the crowd.

 What happens next is one of the sexiest songs I have ever heard, the blues number “Broken-Hearted Road.”
 Sonny steps up to the mike and delivers a lead vocal that is passionate, vulnerable and sincere.
 When he delivers the line, “I know I know the feeling that I’m feeling/When you lay your body next to mine,” you can feel the anticipation of skin touching skin and that sweet moment when the act of touching another person’s warmth fulfills one need while firing up another.
 Sonny’s solo is equally loaded with desire and the need to scratch the itch with human contact.
 The bottom line is this: if this song doesn’t make you want to go for a long, deep hard one, you’re as dead as Kelsey’s nuts.